Burrendah Boulevard works and pop up skate facility

 Why is this work being done?

-Will there disruptions to existing parking in the Precinct?
+Will there be car park disruptions in the Precinct?

 The City endeavours to have minimal disruptions to parking throughout the construction period.